Vatican II's Document on Religious Liberty in Light of the defined traditions of the Church

 Appendix II: The Siri Thesis vs. the Michael Davies Thesis

 (See www.october1958.com if you are not familiar with The Siri Thesis.)
 “The Siri Thesis”, while leaving us with unanswered questions, does not implicitly or explicitly deny the infallibility or the indefectibility of the Church.
 For, if Siri was the truly elected Pope on October 26, 1958, then, such will eventually be brought out with clarity to the universal Church.
-Furthermore, in that case, whatever be the truth about his subsequent actions, his freedom or lack of freedom to act, the use of drugs and other means of duress on him, if any, the truth about the duress he was or was not under, whatever the reasons for his silence, whatever the reasons for his apparently contradictory actions to his election as the Pope on October 26, 1958 --, in any case, he never attempted to act as Pope in public to bind the entire faithful to anything, as far as is known.
+Furthermore, if Siri was elected and shoved aside, then certainly questions remain about his subsequent actions, his freedom or lack of freedom to act, the possible use of drugs and other means of duress to control and subdue him, the truth about the duress he was or was not under, the reasons for his silence, the reasons for his apparently contradictory actions after his purported election as the Pope on October 26, 1958.
+However, these are secondary questions to the primary question: what happened on October 26, 1958 which allowed the enemies of the Church to seize control of the Vatican and implement the ongoing anti-Catholic revolution within the structures of the Church which Catholics have witnessed since 1958.

 Therefore, to repeat::